Decoding the Mystery: How Many Cups is 700ml? A practical guide

 Q: What if I'm working with a liquid that's not water?
 Does the density matter?

 A: For most common cooking liquids, the density difference is negligible.
-However, for liquids with significantly different densities (like honey or oil), the conversion may be slightly off.
+Still, for liquids with significantly different densities (like honey or oil), the conversion may be slightly off.
 For highly precise measurements, density considerations become essential.

 Conclusion: Mastering Liquid Measurement Conversions